Brain multiplexes reveal morphological connectional biomarkers fingerprinting late brain dementia states

 Digital Object Identifier (DOI)

 Mahjoub, Ines; Mahjoub, Mohamed Ali; Rekik, Islem; Weiner, Michael; Aisen, Paul; Petersen, Ronald; Jack, Cliford; Jagust, William; Trojanowki, John; Toga, Arthur; Beckett, Laurel; Green, Robert; Saykin, Andrew; Morris, John; Shaw, Leslie; Kaye, Jefrey; Quinn, Joseph; Silbert, Lisa; Lind, Betty; Carter, Raina; Dolen, Sara; Schneider, Lon; Pawluczyk, Sonia; Beccera, Mauricio; Teodoro, Liberty; Spann, Bryan; Brewer, James; Vanderswag, Helen; and Fleisher, Adam, "Brain multiplexes reveal morphological connectional biomarkers fingerprinting late brain dementia states" (2018).
-Neurology Articles.
+Neurology.
 673.